dave316/PhotonRenderer/README.md

 - select configuration Release x64 and Build Solution

 ## Running
-Download sample assets [Assets](https://files.icg.tugraz.at/f/60a18ad065a146e8a997/) and extract in root folder.
+Download sample [assets](https://files.icg.tugraz.at/f/60a18ad065a146e8a997/) and extract in root folder.
 Run the solution and you should see something like this.

 ![Example](images/example.png)